supercollider/supercollider/README_LINUX.md

 ===============================

-This document is a guide for compiling and configuring SuperCollider on Linux operating systems.
-It offers directions for customizing your SuperCollider setup, ensuring the installation meets your goals and technical needs.
+This document guides compiling and configuring SuperCollider on Linux operating systems.
+It offers directions for customizing your SuperCollider setup, making sure the installation meets your goals and technical needs.
 It includes information on running `scsynth` and supernova in standalone mode and running `sclang` with or without a graphical user interface (GUI).